m-ashry-eg/SAA-C03/doc/README.md

      - **Scalable**: EFS can automatically scale to accommodate the storage needs of your applications.
 You can increase or decrease storage capacity as needed.

      - **Backup and Restore**: EFS can automatically scale to accommodate the storage needs of your applications.
 You can increase or decrease storage capacity as needed.

+     - **Encryption**: Amazon Elastic File System (EFS) provides encryption at rest by default.
+When you create a new Amazon EFS file system, the data and metadata are automatically encrypted using an AWS Key Management Service (KMS) key.